Elias Pettersson: Timrå IK (2015–2017)

-Pettersson played hockey as a youth and made his professional debut with Timrå IK of the HockeyAllsvenskan.
-In his second season in Allsvenskan in 2016–17, Pettersson placed second on the team in scoring with 41 points in 43 games.
+In the 2015–16 season, Pettersson made his professional debut with Timrå IK of HockeyAllsvenskan, Sweden's second-highest professional league.
+His debut was delayed due to a knee injury.
+As an elite player, it was considered unusual for Pettersson to join Timrå instead of a team in the Swedish Hockey League (SHL).
+In his second season, Pettersson placed second on the team in scoring with 41 points in 43 games.
 Unable to help Timrå IK gain promotion, Pettersson signed a three-year contract with the Växjö Lakers of the top tier SHL, on 6 April 2017.